AppSumoAppSumo Lifetime Deal starting at $39

 Your Google Sheet has one tab (worksheet) per form.
 If your website has a contact form and a newsletter signup form, you’ll see two tabs at the bottom of your spreadsheet — one for each.

-Tab names are generated automatically based on the page and form type.
+Tab names are generated automatically by combining the page name and form name.
 For example, you might see tabs like "Homepage - Contact Form" or "Pricing - Quote Request".

 Tip